Where the Money Goes Requirements

 House Bill 3430 enacted by the 80th Legislature required the Texas Comptroller of Public Accounts to create an online state expenditure database to make state spending transparent to the public by Oct.
 1, 2007.
-The Comptroller’s expenditure database on the Texas Transparency website is called Where the Money Goes.
+The Comptroller’s expenditure database is called Where the Money Goes.

 Link to Where the Money Goes

-For expenditures made on or after Oct.
-1, 2007, the liability for the release of confidential information due to an incorrect confidential indicator lies with the agency responsible for indicating confidentiality.
+The liability for the release of confidential information due to an incorrect confidentiality indicator lies with the agency responsible for indicating confidentiality.

 Class and Item Reports

 To the extent maintained by their accounting systems in a reportable format, agencies and institutions are required to provide the Comptroller’s office quarterly reports on purchases by class and item as defined by the National Institute of Governmental Purchasers (NIGP codes, previously known as TBPC class and item codes).
 This information is used for the purchasing code search available on Where the Money Goes.
 Class and item data report transmission instructions are available.

 The availability of raw data is essential to an accountable and open government.
 In recognition of this, the Comptroller’s office maintains an Open Data Center as part of its commitment to government transparency.
 See the Open Data Center on the Comptroller’s website for details.